q-viper/q-viper.github.io/_posts/2020-05-31-writing-a-deep-neural-network-from-scratch-on-python.md

 Nothing strange happening here.
 We are only using the keys and values of previously stored train/val acc/loss.
 If we set `show_every=1` then, graph will be shown great.

 # 5 Finally
-My version of final Feedforward Deep Neural Network will be given on the link and at the meantime, i am gonna share my results.
+My version of final Feedforward Deep Neural Network will be given on the link and at the meantime, I am gonna share my results.

 ```python
     from keras.datasets import mnist